 Fifteen More Years

-How often do you take credit for your success instead of acknowledging God’s role?
-God is intricately involved in everything we do.
-We all have reasons to praise Him every day.
-We need to talk about His goodness with those who don’t know Him.
+How often do you take credit for your successes instead of acknowledging God’s role?
+He is intricately involved in everything we do.
+We must take every opportunity we can to focus on God’s goodness and power.
+We need to help others realize how awesome He really is!